iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 *"Nothing particularly special".*
 {:.center}

 Once settled in, I started a daily-ish journal to try and get my head in order, first trying to reconcile reality with my state of mind.
 It wasn't lost on me that I'd jumped into my two-seater sports car and pissed off to the south of France for a month to try and "figure things out" — I privilege I'm very lucky to be afforded.
 This, of course, just made things worse.
-My days would swing wildly — I'd be joyful of my achievements so far one day, then come crashing down the next, admonishing myself for my poor mental and physical health the next.
+My days would swing wildly — I'd be joyful and proud of my achievements one day, then come crashing down the next, admonishing myself for my poor mental and physical health.
 "It's a wonder you still have a wife that can bear to look at you," a particularly low point reads.

 As this all started to unravel, my hopes were fading that I could ever reach a solution that didn't involve shutting down the company.
 This was more than just burnout — my mental and physical health were so bad that it was clear that Cascable was actively harmful to me.
 But why?

 Eventually, I did arrive at some sort of breakthrough.
 My entire life, I've identified myself as a developer, as a *coder*.
-And, trite as it sounds, I care deeply about the pieces of code that I write — they are, after all, the sum of my life and experience as a developer up to the point they're written.
+And, trite as it sounds, I care deeply about the pieces of code that I write — it is, after all, the sum of my life and experience as a developer up to the point it's written.
 This is workable enough in a larger workplace — other people get to handle the direction of the company and which products to make, and the developers get to put their energy into their craft.
 Of course on a larger scale development time is just another investment, and those same "other people" can just as easily change course and cancel your projects.
 However, in a larger company you can grumble at management and move on to the next thing you're handed.
 Having a deep, emotional connection to an entire business and its day-to-day details is, well, not a good thing.

-The deeper realisation was that my dual-income approach had an implicit tension that was hard to resolve.
-If neither app sales or client work completely supported the business, everything would have undue pressure put onto it — "This update *must* increase revenue."
+The deeper realisation was that the dual-income approach had an implicit tension that was hard to resolve.
+If neither app sales or client work completely supported the business, everything would have undue pressure put onto it — onto *me* as the person that had to fix both.
+"This update *must* increase revenue."
 "I *must* find a client soon."
 I can't work on one thing without worrying about the other, and that's not sustainable — and I'm constantly annoyed that client work is taking time out of working on updates that *could* earn more money and reduce the need for client work in the first place.

 Additionally — and getting *right* down to the core of my identity — is that I considered having to take client work as a failure.
 My goal is to be an "indie developer", and selling programming hours to someone else, to *me*, is a failure of that goal.
 When I'd grumbled about this in the past, my ever-supportive wife had pointed out that to be able to work 50% on my own projects and 50% for someone else is an incredible achievement that many would *love* to be able to do.
 She's right, of course.
 Hell, when people ask me how to "go indie", my answer is to find part-time work to fund the endeavour — unless you have a year or two of salary sitting in the bank, what else can you do?
 Furthermore, I know multiple people running their own businesses — programming and not — that use consulting hours as an additional income stream to support the business.
 It's an intelligent and pragmatic way to run a small company, and I don't look down on *anyone* that runs things this way.